chienphamvu/kubex/README.md

 -   **`KUBEX_EXACT_MATCH_NS`**: If set to `"true"`, disable fuzzy matching for namespace and use exact match instead.
 -   **`KUBEX_EXACT_MATCH_CONTEXT`**: If set to `"true"`, disable fuzzy matching for context and use exact match instead.

-### Special Features

--   **`--gcp` flag**: When used with `kubex top` or `kubex logs`, this flag opens the corresponding resource's metrics or logs in the Google Cloud Console, assuming you are running in a GCP environment and have the necessary permissions.

-    ```bash
-    kubex top 1 --gcp  # Opens the pod's metrics in GCP Console
-    kubex logs 1 --gcp # Opens the pod's logs in GCP Console
-    ```
 ### Tips
 1. kubectl has support for `KUBE_EDITOR` to point to your preferred editor for the `edit` command instead of relying on the standard `vi`.
 If you're using VS Code on macOS, you can set it as your default editor by adding this line to your `~/.bashrc` or `~/.zshrc`